logo

 • Lincoln

-Thoreau spent considerable time in nearby Lincoln including six weeks in 1837 when he lived in a small hut with Charles Wheeler on the shore of Flint's Pond.
+Thoreau spent considerable time in Lincoln including six weeks living in a hut at Flint's Pond in 1837.
 Read more...

 • Concord